And also for women, of course - we don't discriminate here at Art de Parfum! Our motto is: if you love it, wear it. Don't let a label put you off.

 For example, rose-themed fragrances built using a related material such as geranium leaf give you the intensely green, herbal, and lemony facets of the rose without the pinker, lusher, sweeter side of rose.
 I thought of this myself when making Sensual Oud – I wanted men to feel comfortable wearing it, so I used geranium leaf to give the oud wood note that green, herbal rosy tint without weighing it down in sweetness.
 The result is a rose that even men will love wearing.

 By the way, as you can see from this photo, I am crazy about roses myself.
 I love their colors, their scent, the way they look - everything.
 But I am also crazy about a rose scent on a guy.
 There is nothing more surprising or attractive as the contrast between the smell of roses and the sight of a masculine, stubbly chin.
-Here is a list of my top ten rose fragrances that men can easily wear:
+Here is a list of my best rose scented perfumes that men can easily wear:

 Sensual Oud by Art de Parfum